gadzikk/projectsGit/README.md

 It is possible to check the history of ordered meals by SHOWHISTORY button , History of meals is generated manually – on demand , while tasks for employees are automatically updated after every order(observer design pattern implementation) .
 At the bottom we can see data about ordered meals
 By X button we can remove History and data , this button does not  affect tasks for employees
-#DodawanieUzytkownika(adding an user)
-After adding project to eclipse we set configuration database on properities approximate in your computer in file : src//main/webapp//WEB-INF/spring/appServlet/servlet-context.xml , in the place :: bean id="dataSource..."
-We lunch the project on the tomcat server and we write an address in Mozilla firefox :: http://localhost:8080/DodawanieUzytkownika/